TOP

 Day 2: Bamako

-City tour of Bamako: Have an overview of Bamako from the hill Point G called again the hill of Health; visit the National Museum, providing an excellent introduction to the ethnic diversity of the country; visit the recycling market of Bamako where local artisan change old metal to other products; the city’s craft bazaar we shall see sculptors, weavers, leather workers, jewelers, and metal workers exhibiting their wares and displaying their skills.
+City tour of Bamako: Enjoy an overview of the city from Point G Hill, also known as the Hill of Health.
+Visit the National Museum, which provides an excellent introduction to the ethnic diversity of the country.
+Visit Bamako’s recycling market, where local artisans transform old metal into new products.
+At the city’s craft bazaar, we shall see sculptors, weavers, leather workers, jewelers, and metal workers exhibiting their wares and displaying their skills.

 One area of the market is devoted entirely to traditional African medicines.
-Here you'll find the freshly shrunken heads of birds, monkeys, and crocodiles, along with lizard skins and other gruesome treatments.
-Tour the handcraft center to shop for souvenirs.
+Here, you will find freshly shrunken heads of birds, monkeys, and crocodiles, along with lizard skins and other unusual treatments.
+Tour the handicraft center to shop for souvenirs.

-After visits return to your hotel relax and overnight.
+After the visits, return to your hotel to relax and overnight.

 Meals Included: Breakfast